Self Driving Cars

 Daimler plans to have autonomous Mercedes trucks on the road by 2025Daimler

-An automotive veteran and parent of Mercedes-Benz, Daimler has been in the autonomous truck race for longer than most others, first demonstrating a self-driving vehicle back in 2014.
-Called the Mercedes-Benz Future Truck 2025, the vehicle uses a system called Highway Pilot to navigate highways without human assistance.
+An automotive veteran and parent of Mercedes-Benz, Daimler has been in the autonomous truck race for longer than most others.
+It first demonstrated a self-driving vehicle in 2014.
+The Mercedes-Benz Future Truck 2025 uses a system called Highway Pilot to navigate highways without human assistance.

-So far, Mercedes has concentrated on platooning, where trucks drive themselves closely behind one another, reducing air resistance and lowering their fuel usage by a claimed 10 percent.
-Each vehicle still has a driver for safety and for taking control when exiting the freeway.
+So far, Mercedes has concentrated on platooning, in which trucks drive themselves closely behind one another, reducing air resistance and lowering their fuel usage by a claimed 10 percent.
+Each vehicle still has a driver for safety and to take control when exiting the freeway.

-At CES in January 2019, Daimler Trucks announced it would invest more than $570 million into autonomy over the coming years, creating more than 200 jobs amid a global push to create Level Four driverless systems.
-Daimler said at the time this technology will "improve safety, boost the performance of logistics and offer a great value proposition to the customers – and thus contribute considerably to a sustainable future of transportation."
+At CES in January 2019, Daimler Trucks announced it would invest more than $570 million in autonomy over the coming years, creating more than 200 jobs amid a global push to create Level Four driverless systems.
+Daimler said at the time that this technology will "improve safety, boost the performance of logistics and offer a great value proposition to the customers—and thus contribute considerably to a sustainable future of transportation."

-Daimler also said it is skipping the contentious Level Three of autonomous technology, where a safety driver must pay attention at all times and take control whenever the system fails.
+Daimler also said it is skipping the contentious Level Three of autonomous technology, where a safety driver must always pay attention and take control whenever the system fails.
 Other automotive companies are taking a similar safety-first move.
-The company's goal is to offer trucks with "highly automated driving" within a decade.
+The company aims to offer trucks with "highly automated driving" within a decade.

 Einride